incodehq/incode-platform/README.md

         public void setSubtype(final Class<? extends L> subtype) { ... }
     }

-Any subclass is required to have the same four parameters (the event is instantiated reflectively by `PolymorphicAssociationLink.Factory`).
+Any subclass is required to take the last three parameters in its constructor; the event is instantiated reflectively by `PolymorphicAssociationLink.Factory`.

 For example, the `CommunicationChannelOwnerLink.InstantiateEvent` is simply: